heidi-holappa/tdd-mooc/part6/game-of-life/documentation/project-plan.md

 - **trim:** The grid is trimmed by creating the smallest possible rectangle with live cells in it.
 All live cells must be in the trimmed grid. **To consider:** How to keep track of the location while moving.

 ## RLE - examples

+Some examples of RLE-forms used.
+Credits included in each RLE-segment.

 Blinker: